linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         exit

-Now you're ready to set up Postfix so your server can accept incoming messages for your domains.
+Now you're ready to set up Postfix so the server can accept incoming messages for the domains.

 Postfix
 -------